slammanfish/sti/README.md

 standard libraries are usually referred to with the abbreviation ***std***... which just so happens to have second meaning that is synonymous with ***sti***.<br>
 if you want to keep it PG, you can refer to this library as the ***standard tools implementation*** or something idk, be creative!

+***sti*** attempts to add everything that is missing from the C standard library such as dynamic arrays, hashmaps, string manipulation and file / directory management.

 ***sti*** is single header, cross platform and built with c99, so you shouldn't have any troubles including in your project.

 ## including in your project